hak5/bashbunny-wiki/index.md

 ## Sharing an Internet Connection with the Bash Bunny from Linux

-1. Download the Internet Connection Sharing script from bashbunny.com/bb.sh
+1. From your Linux computer download the Internet Connection Sharing script from bashbunny.com/bb.sh
 2. Run the bb.sh connection script with bash as root
 3. Follow the [M]anual or [G]uided setup to configure iptables and routing
 4. Save settings for future sessions and [C]onnect